Strathclyde Police: Uniform and equipment

 Police officers in Glasgow Green, Glasgow.

-From the formation of Strathclyde Police in 1975, uniform was similar to the uniform previously used by the antecedent City of Glasgow Police, albeit with white shirts instead of blue shirts.
-This was an open-necked tunic and trousers, white shirt and black tie.
-The tunic was phased out by 1995 in favour of a blue woollen NATO-style pullover and utility belt which was introduced a few years earlier.
-Headgear consisted of a peaked cap for males or a round reinforced bowler style for females.
-Both types of hat featured Sillitoe tartan design and the standard Scottish Police cap badge in metal for Constables and Sergeants or embroidered for Inspectors and above.
+From its formation in 1975, the Strathclyde Police uniform was similar to that of its antecedent City of Glasgow Police, but with white shirts instead of blue.
+The uniform consisted of an open-necked tunic and trousers, white shirt and black tie.
+The tunic was phased out by 1995 in favour of a blue woollen NATO-style pullover and utility belt, which was introduced a few years earlier.
+Headgear consisted of a peaked cap for men or a round reinforced bowler style for women.
+Both types of hat featured Sillitoe tartan design, and the standard Scottish Police cap badge in metal for Constables and Sergeants, or embroidered for Inspectors and above.
 The caps of the Roads Policing Unit also had a white cover.
-Footwear was not prescribed except for those in a few specialist roles such as Public Order.
+Footwear was not prescribed, except for a few specialist roles such as Public Order.

-Stab vests were introduced in the early 2000s and the NATO jumpers were changed to black around the same time.
+Stab vests were introduced in 2001 and the NATO jumpers were changed to black around the same time and made from the same material as the vest cover.

-A trial uniform was trialed in K division in February 2002; a light blue shirt worn with or without a tie with body armour worn on top.
+A trial uniform was introduced in K division in February 2002; a light blue shirt worn with or without a tie with body armour worn on top.
 Cargo trousers and fleeces were introduced at this time.

-This uniform proved unpopular and was changed again in 2003, replacing shirts and ties altogether with a black short sleeved Under Armour-style 'wicking' T-shirt with 'POLICE' (or 'STRATHCLYDE POLICE' on early shirts) displayed in white on both sleeves.
+This uniform proved unpopular and was changed again in September 2003, replacing shirts and ties altogether with a black short-sleeved Under Armour-style 'wicking' T-shirt with 'POLICE' (or 'STRATHCLYDE POLICE' on shirts issued until 2006) displayed in white on both sleeves.
 Headgear and epaulettes showing Divisional identifier number and rank insignia were unchanged from previous uniforms.
 Cargo trousers continued to be issued until 2008, after which trousers came without cargo pockets due to the introduction of new body armour with pockets.